tygerbytes/hasmyssnbeenpwned/content/_index.md

 ## Can I <span style="color: red">change</span> my SSN? 🤔

-Even if your SSN has appeared in a data breach, you can only [get a new number](https://faq.ssa.gov/en-us/Topic/article/KA-02220) if you have already been victim of identity theft and that you *continue* to be "disadvantaged" by using the original number.
+Even if your SSN has appeared in a data breach, you can only [get a new number](https://faq.ssa.gov/en-us/Topic/article/KA-02220) if you have already been a victim of identity theft and you *continue* to be "disadvantaged" by using the original number.

 ---